 Installing only 2 winter tires on the same axle is quite dangerous as it leads to a false sense of confidence and may cause the driver to oversteer or understeer:

-Depending on where you live and drive, how you drive and store your car during the winter, and whether your tires are properly inflated, balanced and wheels aligned, a set of four winter tires should last approximately 80.000-120.000 kilometers.
+Depending on where you live and drive in Hamilton Ontario, how you drive and store your car during the winter, and whether your tires are properly inflated, balanced and wheels aligned, a set of four winter tires should last approximately 80.000-120.000 kilometers.
 (For more tips on how to extend the life of your tires, check out this blog post.)

 In that sense, these are the questions you need to ask yourself when choosing the right tires for your vehicle: